Car Accident Lawyer MD

 The first thing your Maryland car accident lawyer needs to understand is the strength of your liability claim.
 For liability to exist, someone must be “at fault” through negligence or wrongdoing.
 A car accident lawyer MD relies on experience in such cases and understands that in the instance of a vehicular accident, negligence may stem from a variety of factors.
 Texting and driving is a widespread problem, but in the case of a rear-end accident (the most common cause of whiplash), the driver may be deemed negligent due to a lack of paying sufficient attention and not keeping a safe distance between vehicles.
 Many factors can be at play, however.

-Next, a car accident lawyer in Maryland would examine the extent of your damages, which means the cost of the accident from a monetary standpoint and of the impact it has had on your life.
+Next, our MD car accident lawyer would examine the extent of your damages, which means the cost of the accident from a monetary standpoint and of the impact it has had on your life.
 There are three common methods for determining car accident damages:

 After a Car Accident